 - Pema encourages readers to own the anger, and other negative feeling.
 Let go of narrative and go beyond blaming others.

 - Try to be aware in the moment when you feel anger, drop the object that rose anger or any negative feeling.
 Be grateful for getting an opportunity to deal with this feeling and let it pass for good so that it doesn’t affect you any longer.

 - Be grateful to everyone is about making peace with the aspects of ourselves that we have rejected.
 By doing that, we also make peace with the people we dislike.
 More to the point, being around people we dislike is often a catalyst for making friends with ourselves.
 Thus, “Be grateful to everyone.”

 - Helping yourself or someone else has to do with opening up and just being there; that’s how something happens between people.
 But it’s a continuous process.

 10) Overcoming Resistance –

 Resistance to unwanted circumstances has the power to keep those circumstances alive and well for a very long time.

-Pema describes four step to opening heart to our neurotic actions.
-Regret, refrain, remedial action, resolution.
+Pema describes four-step to opening the heart to our neurotic actions.
+Regret, refrain remedial action, resolution.